Reference (C++): Lvalue reference

-arr_lvr is a reference to an array.
+alvr is a reference to an array.
 When initializing a reference to array, array-to-pointer conversion does not take place, but it does take place when initializing a reference to pointer.
 Since array-to-pointer conversion returns a prvalue, only lvalue references to const and rvalue references can be initialized with its result.
-Similarly, when initializing a reference to function, function-to-pointer conversion does not take place (see f_func above), but it does take place when initializing a reference to function pointer:
+Similarly, when initializing a reference to function, function-to-pointer conversion does not take place (see fnRef above), but it does take place when initializing a reference to function pointer: